CountNick/ctrl-alt-delete/README.md

 ### Description

-This project shows datavisualisations based on some questions that were asked to respondents that live in Amsterdam about the police.
-We have devided the respondents into 3 groups:
+This project shows datavisualisations based on some survey questions that were asked to respondents that live in Amsterdam about the police.
+We devided the respondents into 3 groups:

-* People who are dutch (without any migration background)
+* People with a dutch background (without any migration background)
 * People with a non-Western migration background
 * People with a Western migration background